-

 - From a bloodstained journal, you read:

-Day Zero: We successfully linked up at Camp Wolters.
+Day Zero: We successfully linked up at the park.

-Day Two: Well, the truck ran out of fuel a lot faster than it needed to, and as predicted, all the pumps are out of gas..
+Day Two: Well, the Hummer ran out of fuel a lot faster than it needed to, and as predicted, I'm twenty miles from the nearest gas station..

-Day Four: I drank the last drop of water but I think I can make it to my friend's place by tomorrow morning. - From a tattered notebook, you read:
+Day Four: I drank the last drop of water but I think I can hike it to Yuma Proving Ground by tomorrow morning. - From a tattered notebook, you read:

-Day Two: The Hummer got me as far as California, which is looking like even more of a wasteland than the one I just left.
+Day Two: The pickup got me as far as Alaska, which is looking like even more of a wasteland than the one I just left.

 Day Three: I've managed to get to an old ranger station and things are looking up compared to the last few days.

-Day Four: My lighter is dead but I think I can make it to my brother's place by evening. - From a bloodstained journal, you read:
+Day Four: I drank the last drop of water but I think I can make it to Rhode Island by tomorrow. - From a bloodstained journal, you read:

 Day Zero: I tried to link up with my family at the fire station but the route was blocked.
 I rode it out in the storm shelter.

-Day One: I rounded up cash, but i don't know if it will be useful, then headed out north.
+Day One: I rounded up as much fuel as I could find, then headed out to my brother's place in Illinois.
 Hopefully things will be calmer there.

-Day Two: Well, the Hummer ran out of fuel a lot faster than it needed to, and as predicted, all the pumps are out of gas..
+Day Two: Well, the semi ran out of fuel a lot faster than it needed to, and as predicted, all the pumps are out of gas..

-Day Four: My food stores are getting low but I think I can make it to my dad's place by sunset.
+Day Four: I'm growing pretty tired from the lack of sleep but I think I can make it to South Carolina by evening.